realm/realm-java/README.md

     JAVA_HOME=/opt/jdk-1.7 sh build.sh config

+By default, the configuration step uses `which tightdb-config` to locate the installation of the TightDB core library.
+If this is not appropriate, because you have multiple versions of the TightDB core library installed, or `tightdb-config` is not available in your `PATH`, set the environment variable `TIGHTDB_CONFIG` before calling `sh build.sh config`.
+For example:

+    TIGHTDB_CONFIG=/opt/tightdb-v0.1.2/bin/tightdb-config build.sh config

 To use a nondefault compiler, or a compiler in a nondefault location, set the environment variable `CC` before calling `sh build.sh build`, as in the following example: